wcedmisten/movielens-search/README.md

-# challenge-eng-base
+# Movie Lens Search

-This starter kit supports `React` for the frontend and `Python`for the backend.
+This project uses `React` for the frontend and `Python`for the backend.

 To get the project up and running:
 1. Install Docker https://docs.docker.com/engine/installation/